 At first, the emergence of the Chinese middle class and its purchasing power led to the development of Internet sales.
-The growing development of smartphones and digital have made it possible to bring out new buyers.
+The growing development of smartphones and digital has made it possible to bring out new buyers.
 Chinese consumers are known for their anticipation in their purchasing acts.
-Upstream of any purchase, the research on the product, its satisfaction, its price are elements wanted by the individuals.
+Upstream of any purchase, the research on the product, its satisfaction, and its price are elements wanted by the individuals.
 The Internet greatly contributes to the development of their need and facilitates their purchasing process.

 According to Mordorintelligence, social media will play an important role in branding brands.
 Chinese society is made in such a way that individuals truly trust each other.
-Recommendations, demonstrations, opinions, advice influence purchasing behavior and allow to convey a positive image or not of a product to the public opinion via blogs, forums, social networks etc.
+Recommendations, demonstrations, opinions, and advice influence purchasing behavior and allow to convey a positive image or not of a product to the public opinion via blogs, forums, social networks, etc.

 The market for hair care is an attractive market for foreign brands wishing to develop their activities in the country.
-For this, the digital channel seems the most suitable and easiest format for undertaking a first commercialization.
+For this, the digital channel seems the most suitable and easiest format for undertaking the first commercialization.
 However, it is important to understand this universe that is totally different from our Western countries.

-Institutional web site optimized in Mandarin (and for Baidu)
+Institutional website optimized in Mandarin (and for Baidu)

 For this, your site must be optimized in Mandarin and hosted in China for better referencing on Baidu (Google Chinese).
-Indeed, this leading search engine in the country, tends not to reference sites that are hosted in other countries and / or other languages.
+Indeed, this leading search engine in the country tends not to reference sites that are hosted in other countries and/or other languages.

 SEO Through Baidu

-Following the creation of your website it will make you promote it.
+Following the creation of your website, it will make you promote it.
 And for that, nothing better than to improve your SEO on the Chinese search engines, thanks to searches by keywords or backlinks that will bring you back in the rankings of search results.